 This is the gift and the curse of ADPs.
-They can be valuable tools to get an idea of which players are being overvalued and undervalued, but if you rely on them too heavily, especially while your competitors are not, you will be making decisions in an information vacuum.
+They can be valuable tools to get an idea which players are being overvalued and undervalued.
+If you rely on them too heavily, especially while your competitors are not, you will be making decisions in an information vacuum.
 And that, my fellow RotoBallers, is a recipe for draft-day disaster.

 1. Make sure you are including ADP / Rankings data from your league provider

-2. Rely on projections to find good value, not just ADPs
+2. Use projections to find good value, not just ADPs

 3. Pay attention to ADP trends